dsa-ou/m269-installer/README.md

 2. Right click on the new desktop icon and select 'Properties' to update the shortcut:

    1. Modify the start-up folder to be your M269 folder.
-   2. Append `-file start.ps1` to the target field.
+   2. Append `-file start.ps1 path/to/folder` to the target field (if the path includes spaces, you must enclose it in quotes).
 It should now read:
-      `C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe -file start.ps1`.
+      `C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe -file start.ps1 path/to/folder`.
    3. Optionally you can update the icon for the shortcut.
 To get a Jupyter icon instead of a PowerShell icon you can use `%USERPROFILE%\venvs\m269-23j\Lib\site-packages\nbclassic\static\base\images\favicon.ico`.

-You should now be able to double click on the desktop shortcut to start Jupyter in your M269 folder.
-First, a PowerShell window opens where Jupyter writes its log messages, then your browser should open the Jupyter dashboard, listing the contents of your M269 folder.
-If there’s a message about migrating to Notebook 7, click "don’t show anymore".
-You can now continue reading Section 1.3 of the book to learn how to use Jupyter.

-**Note for tutors:** You can create multiple shortcuts, each opening Jupyter in a different start folder, e.g. the eTMA marking folder.
-Follow the same steps as above for each shortcut, but in step 2.2, append also the intended start folder:
-`-file start.ps1 path/to/folder`.
-If the path includes spaces, you must enclose it in quotes.

 ### 3.2 Terminal (Windows and Unix)